josuenm/purplenotes-frontend/README.md

 # Purple Notes - front-end - Version 3.0

-This is a note-taking application focused on accessing from anywhere and whenever you want.
+This is a note application focused on accessing from anywhere and whenever you want.

 <p>
 Access now <a href="https://purplenotes.vercel.app" target="_blank">https://purplenotes.vercel.app</a>.